 It describes an ageing Knight who drinks too much and falls from his horse.
 When found by woodsmen he covered his embarrassment with a great tale of having survived an attack by a fearsome dragon over which he eventually prevailed.

-In reality the sate more often begets ethnicity, while race is more complex when there are strong visual differences, or even religious ones, another source of ethnogenesis some would argue.
+In reality the state more often begets ethnicity, while race is more complex when there are strong visual differences, or even religious ones, another source of ethnogenesis some would argue.

-Geography became important when boundaries replaced dragons as the source of risk and the “raison d’etre” of government, be it elected, or born and in parallel or sometimes at odds, religious empires compete with the state or they learn to live side by side.
+Geography became important when boundaries replaced dragons as the source of risk and the “raison d’etre” of government, be it elected, or born.
+In parallel, or sometimes at odds, religious empires compete with the state or they learn to live side by side.

 Indeed, Europe relied until fairly recently upon the Pope to imply a sort of deity or superiority in royal families to strengthen their hands in return for freedom to run his own empire on Sundays and feast days.